whitneyburton/portfolios/students/1602/20160428-alireza-andersen-m1.markdown

 ## Community

 * Gave a lighting talk.
-* Implemented the student lead paring with 1603
+* Implemented  the student lead paring with 1603 and volunteered for 3 sessions.
 * Became involved with a local Animal Shelter to help with fundraising.
 I also plan on using the skills in module two to create a custom interaction data base for them.
 * Volunteer with the Boys and Girls club.